-Romania: Next year CEZ will complete the sale of its Romanian assets27.
-November 2020. / SEE Energy News
+Romania: Next year CEZ will complete the sale of its Romanian assets, SEE Energy News

 Australian group Macquarie Infrastructure and Real Assets (MIRA) could complete the takeover of CEZ’s assets in Romania in the first half of next year, after obtaining approvals from local regulators and the European Commission, General Manager of CEZ Romania, local subsidiary of Czech energy company CEZ, Ondrej Safar said.